alda-lang/alda/player/doc/alda-osc-api.md

   (...but replace `=` mentally with a theoretical `+=` operator)

-* Fetch the value of `foo` and play it (one time) on track 1:
+* Fetch the value of `foo` and play it (one time) on channel 0:

   ```
-  /track/1/pattern 0 foo 1
+  /track/1/pattern 0 0 foo 1
   ```

-* Play `foo` on track 1 twice:
+* Play `foo` twice:

   ```
-  /track/1/pattern 0 foo 2
+  /track/1/pattern 0 0 foo 2
   ```

-* Play `foo` on track 1 32 times:
+* Play `foo` 32 times:

   ```
-  /track/1/pattern 0 foo 32
+  /track/1/pattern 0 0 foo 32
   ```

 * Loop `foo` indefinitely:

   ```
-  /track/1/pattern-loop 0 foo
+  /track/1/pattern-loop 0 0 foo
   ```

 * Stop looping `foo` after the current iteration: